tpoisot/DataSharingPaper/DataSharing-MS.md

 access, understand, and re-use, we will decrease the flow of funding going into data gathering, and thus decrease the financial pressure on labs.

-Assuming that the increase of data sharing will result in more recognition of the work involved in data collection and curation (which we detail later), data sharing can also be a way of valorizing "negative" results.
+Assuming that the increase of data sharing will result in enhanced recognition of the work involved in data collection and curation (which we detail later), data sharing can also be a way of valorizing "negative" results.
 Because the likelihood of a paper being published depends on the significance of the